 Funding is provided through cooperative agreements requiring ORR's substantial involvement in the program's implementation at all levels.
 Participating voluntary agencies agree to match the ORR grant with cash and in-kind contributions of goods and services from the community.
 Currently, ORR awards $2 for every $1 raised by the agency up to a maximum of $2,200 in Federal funds per enrolled client.
 At least 20 percent of the non-Federal share (the grantee's match) must be met with cash; the balance may be cash, in-kind services, or donated goods.
 Note that while Federal and match funds are calculated and awarded on a per capita or enrolled individual basis, the actual spending of such funds is not per capita based.
-This is to allow Matching Grant Program service providers flexibility in providing individually tailored services (higher or lower than the per capita rate) necessary for the client to achieve self-sufficiency.
+This allows grantees the flexibility to maximize the Program’s impact across their respective networks by passing through an appropriate per capita amount based on such factors as the local cost of living, lack of R&P, family support, and other factors and thus permitting local Matching Grant Program service providers to individually tailor services (higher or lower than the per capita rate) as necessary for each client to achieve self-sufficiency.

-In Fiscal Year 2011, the program achieved 71 percent self sufficiency for the individuals receiving services.
-Projected FY 2012 funding for the Matching Grant Program is $97,963,800.
-This includes $65.3 million from ORR and $32.65 million from nine voluntary agencies participating through cooperative agreements.
+In Fiscal Year 2012, 35,166 individuals received services and 71 percent of those completing the Program achieved self sufficiency.
+FY 2013 funding for the Matching Grant Program is $95,172,000.
+This includes $63.45 million from ORR and $31.72 million from nine voluntary agencies participating through cooperative agreements.
 These agencies are providing Matching Grant Program services at 234 locations in 42 states.
-The program is expected to serve 29,686 individuals with FY 2013 funding.
+The program is expected to serve 28,840 individuals with FY 2013 funding.

 FY 2013 Funding

 A table summarizing FY 2013 Program funding and contact information is available.

 Details on the FY 2013 local Matching Grant service provider sites in each state are available.